glasser/vote.davidglasser.net/content/post/201611-candidates.md

 make sense for me.

-## Berkeley Rent Stabilization Board: The CALI slate: Christina Murphy, Alejandro Soto-Vigil, Leah Simon-Weisberg, and Igor Tregub
+## Berkeley Rent Stabilization Board: Christina Murphy, Alejandro Soto-Vigil, and Leah Simon-Weisberg

 There are six candidates for four positions on the Rent Stabilization Board; we get to vote for 4 of them.
 The best information I found on the candidates